 4. Take a late afternoon walk together

-Even if it’s just around the block, going for a walk with your partner, baby strapped in, holding hands is a great alternative to a 10-course degustation for the sleep deprived parent.
-For starters you can commit to a distance as short as around the block, or up hill and down dale for the active wear loving fitspo parents out there.
+Even if it’s just around the block, going for a walk with your partner, holding hands with the baby strapped in is a great alternative to a 10-course degustation for the sleep-deprived parent.
 Plus, it's free.
 You can hold hands and struggle for breath together, it's a truly unifying experience.

-"Go for an early evening stroll ...
-Still strap the baby on too for those 10 bonus points for burning extra calories.
+"Go for an early evening stroll," says Laura.
+"Strap the baby on too, for those 10 bonus points for burning extra calories.
 Go for a walk and talk.
 Hold hands.
-Because really that connection that touch is also really important to foster” Laura says.
+Because really that connection, that touch, is also really important to foster.”

 5. Give your partner a massage

-Now if you’re on the giving end all the time, or so you think, this one is a doozey.
-If you find your partner with empty hands toward the end of the evening just sidle on up to them, and place their hands on your shoulders with a wry smile.
-If they don't take the hint, stare them in the eyes with all the love and desperation of a parent who is exhausted and say "If you really love me you will rub my shoulders."
+Now if you’re on the giving end all the time, or so you think, this one is a doozy.
+If you find your partner with empty hands toward the end of the evening, just sidle on up to them and place their hands on your shoulders with a wry smile.
+If they don't take the hint, stare them in the eyes with all the love and desperation of a parent who is exhausted and say, "If you really love me, you will rub my shoulders." 😉

-If these suggestions sound achievable, you should almost definitely slide it into your loved ones DMS.
+If these suggestions sound achievable, you should most definitely slide this post into your loved one's DMs.

 20 things to be thankful for this Valentine’s Day